siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 - offers the easiest way to set up and govern a new, secure, multi-account AWS environment.

+### AWS Config

+- enables you to assess, audit, and evaluate the configurations of your AWS resources
+- By creating an AWS Config rule, you can enforce your ideal configuration in your AWS account.

 ### ELB

 - cannot increase the instances based on demand.